Master's Programme in Toxicology

 The selection is based on an overall assessment of the applicant's qualifications such as previous education, relevant work and/or research experience, ambition and initiative, and statement of intent.
 Letters of recommendation are not required.

-Applicants to Karolinska Institutet's Global Master's programmes are asked to complete a CV form that will be used in the selection process.
+Applicants to Karolinska Institutet's global master's programmes are asked to complete a CV form that will be used in the selection process.
 In the CV form you will find instructions on how to certify your experiences.
+Only experiences which have been certified according to the instructions in the CV form, will be considered in the selection.

-All documents must have reached University Admissions by the deadline for supporting documents 3rd of February 2020.
+All documents must have reached University Admissions by the deadline for supporting documents 1 February 2024.

 Applicants with foreign academic credentials should follow the documentation requirements for master's applicants at universityadmissions.se